TurkuML/Interaction-Concordance-Index/Experiment/README.md

 2. Run setup.py in order to be able to use the function InteractionConcordanceIndex in the way how it is used in the experiment files.

 ## Dependencies
-The experimental study was run by using Python >= 3.8.8 and visualized by using R version 4.4.1.
+The experimental study was run by using Python 3.8.8 and visualized by using R version 4.4.1.
 The following libraries are needed for repeating the study according to the following instructions.
 Other libraries are needed as well, if the predictions are wanted to be run.
 ### Python
-- Numpy
+- NumPy (1.20.3)
-- Pandas
+- pandas (2.0.3)
-- RLScore
+- RLScore (0.8)
-- Statistics
+- statistics
-- Multiprocessing
+- multiprocessing
 ### R
-- stringi
+- stringi (1.8.4)
-- ggplot2
+- ggplot2 (3.5.1)
-- reshape2
+- reshape2 (1.4.4)
-- dplyr
+- dplyr (1.1.4)
-- patchwork
+- patchwork (1.2.0)

 ## Experiment with the real-world data sets
 1. Download the predictions from https://seafile.utu.fi/d/894492d8fe1c44dd9dec/.